dotnet/docs/docs/framework/docker/aspnetmvc.md

 to create the image that contains and runs your app.
 You'll browse to the site running in a Windows container and verify the app is working.

 This article assumes a basic understanding of Docker.
-You can learn about the Docker by reading the [Docker Overview](https://docs.docker.com/engine/understanding-docker/).
+You can learn about Docker by reading the [Docker Overview](https://docs.docker.com/engine/understanding-docker/).

-The app you run in a container is a simple website that answers questions randomly.
+The app you'll run in a container is a simple website that answers questions randomly.
 This app is a basic MVC application with no authentication or database storage; it lets you focus on moving the web tier to a container.
 Future topics will show how to